 Fortunato, a “manager of geishas” whom we first encounter in Wild Cards I through the pen of Lewis Shiner, is according to Dr. Tachyon is the strongest ace in the world.
 When he turns 29, Fortunato discovers that through tantric sex he can acquire immense powers, from psionic to psychic abilities.
 Through sexuality, and therefore the energy of life itself, Fortunato becomes the nemesis of one of the greatest characters in the saga: The Astronomer, a villain who gets his vast arsenal of psychic powers from the death of his victims, usually young women.

-While on one hand Fortunato wins the battle against the Astronomer only after having had with Peregrine the best sexual encounter of his life, which brought him to a deeper state of meditation and Buddhist enlightenment, it is certainly due to this augmented power that Fortunato dies.
+While on one hand Fortunato wins the battle against the Astronomer only after having had with Peregrine the best sexual encounter of his life by using a superior wand sex toy, which brought him to a deeper state of meditation and Buddhist enlightenment, it is certainly due to this augmented power that Fortunato dies.
 In fact, after the intercourse had with Fortunato, Peregrine gives birth to a boy named John Fortune, whose powers for most of the narration seem to follow a path of instability.
 After having come back from a monastery in Japan, Fortunato uses all of his power to turn his son, who was going to burn everything like supernova, into a nat.
 As consequence of this great effort, shortly after Fortunato dies.
 The peak of his power brought him to the grave.

 What is interesting to highlight here is that this is the second time that Fortunato dies, but only the first one he cannot survive.
 In order to ascend and become stronger than the Astronomer, Fortunato reaches a state of meditation where he literally dies and reincarnates at the same time, leaving the reader for a second with the impression that he might have died for good.